-When watching TV socially, you really want speakers or a soundbar, so everyone can hear what’s going on in crystal clarity.
-The thing is, there are many times where you might want to watch stuff on the TV without disturbing the other people in your home.
-Maybe they don’t like the show you want to watch, or don’t want to hear the staccato thrum of machineguns in the latest Call of Duty title.
+When watching TV socially, you want speakers or a soundbar so everyone can hear what’s happening.
+However, there are many times when you want to watch TV without disturbing the other people in your home.

-Once you know that, it’s time to find some headphones that will work with your TV setup.
 Do you have an older TV?
-You’ll probably want to explore wired options, unless your couch is really far away, in which case you want some way to add Bluetooth to your TV so you can sit anywhere.
-Got a newer TV?
-You probably already have Bluetooth, and you can get some nicer, noise-canceling headphones so you’re not bothered by other sounds in your house.
+You’ll probably want to explore wired options unless your couch is far away, in which case you want some way to add Bluetooth to your TV so you can sit anywhere.

 Whichever way you go, we’ll show you how to use headphones with your TV so the rest of the house can be quiet when you watch.